Financial Aid & Scholarships

 BYU offers financial aid from various federal, state, and university programs in the form of grants, scholarships, and loans.
 The Financial Aid Office coordinates these financial aid programs and assists students in identifying the financial resources for which they might qualify.
 Because the number of students applying for financial assistance usually exceeds the funds available through university programs, the distribution of financial aid at BYU is based on an assessment of the student's and family's financial need.
 There are some exceptions to need-based awarding, e.g., BYU academic scholarships, performance, talent and athletic awards, and BYU short-term loans.

-The process of determining a student's eligibility for financial aid is called need analysis.
+The process of determining a student's eligibility for federal financial aid is called need analysis.
 During need analysis, student's and parent's income and asset information is examined to determine the family's ability to contribute toward educational costs.
 This figure, called the Expected Family Contribution (EFC), is subtracted from the approximate cost for the student to attend BYU for a specific length of time (typically, one academic year).
 If the cost of attendance is more than the family can contribute, the student has demonstrated financial need.
-Even though the federal formula is used to analyze a student's financial situation, the Financial Aid Office is willing to consider unusual circumstances regarding a student's/parent's financial situation.

 BYU uses the Free Application for Federal Student Aid (FAFSA) to determine a studen'ts EFC.
 All students applying for federal financial aid must complete this form.
 To reduce the chance of delays, students and their parents are encouraged to read instructions carefully, complete all forms correctly, and submit any requested documents in a timely manner.